SystemsApproach/sdn/trellis.rst

 -------------------

 The previous section focused on *what* Trellis does.
 This section focuses on *how*.
 The core strategy in Trellis is based on *Segment Routing (SR)*.
-The term “segment routing” comes from the idea that the end-to-end path between any pair of hosts can be defined by a sequence of segments, where label-switching is used to traverse a sequence of segments along an end-to-end path.
+The term “segment routing” comes from the idea that the end-to-end path between any pair of hosts can be constructed from a sequence of segments, where label-switching is used to traverse a sequence of segments along an end-to-end path.
 Segment routing is a general approach to source routing which can be implemented in a number of ways.
 In the case of Trellis, segment routing leverages the forwarding plane of *Multi-Protocol Label Switching (MPLS)*, which you can read more about online.

 .. _reading_mpls:
 .. admonition:: Further Reading